 Each director receives monthly remuneration according to his position in the Board of Directors.
-And subcommittees Excluding directors who perform management duties who receive monthly remuneration as management.
+And sub-committees Excluding directors who perform management duties who receive monthly remuneration as management.

-The Chairman of Director 150,000 Baht/Month Director 40,000 Baht/Month The Chairman of Audit Committee 35,000 Baht/Month Audit Committee 10,000 Baht/Month
+The Chairman of Director 150,000 Baht/Month

+Director 40,000 Baht/Month

+The Chairman of Audit Committee 35,000 Baht/Month

+Audit Committee 10,000 Baht/Month

-- (2) Meeting allowance: Meeting Allowance is traveling expense, the Company will pay only once to attend the same day in rate of 5,000 Baht/Person/Time - (3) the remuneration of directors in bonus form from the operating.
+- (2) Meeting Allowance Board of Directors and sub-committees 5,000 baht/person/meeting, will be paid only for the meeting In case of meeting on the same day, the meeting allowance will be paid only once. - (3) the remuneration of directors in bonus form from the operating.
 It depends on the performance and the resolution of the shareholders' meeting.